saleor/saleor-docs/docs/guides/payments.md

 }
 ```

-Please take a moment to consider the example settings above.
+Take a moment to consider the example settings above.

 - `braintree` - Gateway’s name, which will be used to identify the gateway during the payment process.
 It’s stored in the Payment model under the gateway value.
 - `module` - The path to the integration module (assuming that your changes live within the `saleor.payment.gateways.braintree.__init__.py` file)